Woman checking in at CSL Plasma Woman checking in at CSL Plasma

 • Other conditions may lead to a decrease in hematocrit instead of low iron.
 You may need to see your health care provider for evaluation.

-You can log in to iGive Rewards® using the last 4 digits of your donor ID #, last name, and date of birth.
-To obtain the last 4 digits of your donor ID #, please contact your preferred CSL Plasma donation location.
+You can log in to iGive Rewards® using your donor ID #, last name, date of birth, last 4 digits of your SSN.
+To obtain your donor ID #, please contact your preferred CSL Plasma donation location.

 You can access iGive Rewards® by clicking here or by downloading the CSL Plasma app.

-Your credits history (donations, surveys, membership levels, account activity) can be viewed by selecting the “My Donations” tab when you log in to your iGive Rewards® donor loyalty account.
+Your points history can be viewed by selecting the “My Donations” tab, when you login to your iGive Rewards® account.

 If you need to change your address, please do so at your preferred CSL Plasma donation location.
 Once updated, the new address will upload into your iGive Rewards® profile within 24–72 hours.